 Our study suggests many further experimental and theoretical directions.
+We examined colloidal glasses composed of microspheres with x-ray microbeam diffraction, but an analogous experiment in the scanning/transmission electron microscope using electron nanodiffraction can be employed to study deformation-induced local structural transformations in atomic glasses \cite{PhysRevLett.110.205505,pekin2019direct}.
 Here we took a quasi-2D approach by slicing the 3D sample to compare to transmission diffraction measurements on thin (approximately 5-10 polyhedral diameters thick) glass specimens where the structure is projected \cite{doi:10.1126/sciadv.abn0681,PhysRevLett.110.205505}.
 However, this analysis can be extended into the third dimension for more bulk specimens with diffraction-based strain tomography \cite{lionheart2015diffraction,tovey2020scanning} and Burgers vector analysis in 3D \cite{cloete}.
 Such an extension could be used to visualize and quantify the incompatible strains that are quenched into a glass during formation, evolve during ageing and arise abruptly during plastic deformation, a significant new tool for glass science and engineering.
 The Burgers vector is a powerful analytical tool that could shed new light on the nature of the defects that carry plasticity in an amorphous material.
-The observation of coordinated slips and changes in structural symmetry at the length scale of a polyhedral radius perhaps provides a useful definition for the solid state, as one in which the elastic screening length is equivalent to the inter-particle distances.
-This observation coincides with the length scale for softness identified from machine-learning in many systems \cite{doi:10.1126/science.aai8830}.
+The observation of coordinated slips and changes in structural symmetry at the length scale of a polyhedral radius coincides with the length scale for softness identified from machine-learning in many systems \cite{doi:10.1126/science.aai8830}.
 These results give microscopic insight into how structure may relate to stability and plasticity in a glass and could provide new directions to engineer stable crystals and glasses for different applications.